TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SymmetricMatrices.md

-In the last subsection we will show how the orthogonal diagonalization can be rewritten in an interesting and meaningful way.
+In the last subsection we will show how the orthogonal diagonalisation can be rewritten in an interesting and meaningful way.

 (SubSec:SymmetricMat:SpectralDecomp)=